kma-glitch/AI205_greenthreads_denver_launch/README.md

 This brief is built on real client findings (R1 and R2 rulings from Sept 3–8, 2026).
 Dates, numbers, SKUs, and deadlines are accurate.
 Market insights are tested assumptions.
 The Hoodie hero recommendation required all four HW assignments to land.

-If you want to see the work at any level of detail, start in the `/hw*` folders.
-Each has its own README.
+If you want to see the work at any level of detail, start with the links above.
+Each artifact has its own README or documentation.

 ---